 3- Reprogram your mind with hypnosis.

 According to psychotherapist Randy Gilchrist, creator of the Non-Smokers Edge nine session hypnosis program, hypnosis works well as a stop smoking method because habits and addictions tend to be very psychological in nature.
-Hypnosis helps change and improve the way a person thinks about the 'problem' and helps them gain greater access to tools and resources needed for change.
+Hypnosis helps change and improve the way a person thinks about the problem and helps them gain greater access to tools and resources needed for change.

 Hypnosis has a good success rate.
 Research shows that over 60% of people enjoy success within four or more sessions.
 Even just one session yields a 25% success rate - on par with the following stop smoking methods: behavior modification, nicotine replacement and anti-depressants.

-4-Learn more in this free report.
+4-Learn more in this free report from the Hyposis Network.

 5-Use Lobelia inflata.